zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 Furthermore, If you are 62 years of age or older, you are eligible to take out a reverse mortgage against your home equity.
 It is widely recommended that you thoroughly research this option before you decide on getting a [reverse mortgage to finance your ADU](https://www.consumer.ftc.gov/articles/0192-reverse-mortgages).

-### What Else Can I Do With My ADU?

-**Alternative Uses for an ADU**

-Not all San Diegans build an ADU on their property to earn an income or house family and friends.
-In fact, many residents who build a granny flat to house family members and friends eventually decide to redesign this space when it’s no longer used for this purpose.
-But not everybody is interested in having tenants living on their property.

-Consider this: upgrade your ADU into a home gym.
-You can reap the benefits of daily exercise in the peace and quiet of your own home; and with these features included in your remodel, you may end up moving in full-time.

-_Your Gym, Your Way_

-Not all people exercise and train the same way.
-Some of us prefer high-intensity resistance training with weights and barbells; others prefer endurance and cardio training.
-And let’s not forget those of us who prefer a calm environment for yoga, pilates, barre or other body weight movements.
-There are thousands of design ideas available online no matter what type of workout oasis you want to build.
-Here are a few to consider as you redesign your ADU to accommodate a home gym:

-- Concrete Walls - If you’ve ever tried to mount a TV on drywall, you already know why you need concrete walls to hang heavy barbells, weights, medicine balls or pull-up bars.
-Concrete walls give you the opportunity to use the wall itself as a fitness element.
-- [Glass Exterior Walls](https://www.homeadvisor.com/cost/walls-and-ceilings/install-a-wall/#glass) - Conversely, you may decide that you prefer a view as you ride your Peloton or jog on your True Form.
-With tempered glass walls, you can maintain the security of your building without feeling confined to a box.
-- Foam or Rubber floors - Whether you intend to drop heavy weights or stretch out in bridge pose, you need to consider what type of flooring will give you the best combination of utility and aesthetics.
-This is an easy DIY project; even [Home Depot carries interlocking mats](https://www.homedepot.com/b/Flooring-Exercise-Gym-Flooring/N-5yc1vZb97i) that you can install yourself.
-- Surround Sound - Look to Bose or Sonos for the highest quality home gym surround sound systems.
-By placing Bluetooth speakers strategically around your fitness area, your tunes will follow you wherever your workout takes you.

-_Adding Self-Care & Universal Living Elements_
+### Aging in Place

 If you are building an ADU for a senior loved one or the physically challenged, universal living features can easily be incorporated into the plan.
 Even if the parties who will be living in the ADU don’t need these features right now, it’s easy to plan ahead.

 Here are a few common universal living features to consider:

 1. Grab bars in the bathing and toilet area.
 There are great decorative options that are appealing.
 If nothing else, make sure to have the builder provide blocking in those areas for future, even if you don’t install the fixtures now.
 2. Zero transition stall shower pans have become very popular in everyday design.
 For seniors, a seamless entry to the shower is a great safety feature.
 3. Wider doorways is another important design consideration for aging in place or for wheelchair access.
 In new builds or major remodels, the cost is minimal.
 A little more space for seniors to maneuver around can be valuable later.
 4. Ramped entries and walks with no steps are another safety feature to consider for seniors or the physically challenged.
 In a new build, the hardscape can be ramped to entry, garage and sliding doors for seamless access.
 5. Kitchen and bathroom sinks with skirted fronts that are open below are ideal for those in wheelchairs.

 An ADU in San Diego must include a kitchen (sink, range, and refrigerator), bedroom, and bathroom.
 When you convert your granny flat into a workout studio, you can intentionally upgrade these elements to support your health and wellness.